munozsophia/waph-munozsa/labs/lab2/README.md

 *HTTP POST Request Output*

-As you can see from the images above the data can be seen in the URL for the HTTP GET Request, unlike the HTTP POST Request where the data is in the HTTP Headers.
+As you can see from the images above, the data can be seen in the URL for the HTTP GET Request unlike the HTTP POST Request where the data is in the HTTP Headers.

 To view this webpage I ran: